RaphaelGuerra/phaelix-website/README.md

-# Phaelix AI Website
+# Phaelix — Product Website

-A modern, responsive website for Phaelix AI - Strategic AI for Ambitious Businesses.
+Lightweight, responsive landing for a product concept (Phaelix AI).
+Built as a static site to practice clean marketing pages and simple content structure.

 ## 🏗️ Project Structure